 Review summary: Nikon D5600 vs Sony A99 II

 So what conclusions can be drawn?
 Is the Nikon D5600 better than the Sony A99 II or vice versa?
-A synthesis of the relative strong points of each of the models is listed below.
+Below is a summary of the relative strengths of each of the two contestants.

 - More dynamic range: Captures a larger spectrum of light and dark details (0.6 EV of extra DR).